Uberspace/lab/source/guide_minim.rst

 .. note:: Check the update feed_ regularly to stay informed about the newest version.

-Check minim's `releases <https://minim.one/rss/>`_ for the latest version and copy the link to the ``.zip`` archive.
+Check minim's feed_ for the latest version and copy the link to the ``.zip`` archive.
 In this example the version is 23.42.1, which of course does not exist.
 Change the version to the latest one in the highlighted lines.

 .. code-block:: console
  :emphasize-lines: 2,4